MrKeeey/Spring/ReadMe.txt

 - create new login page (new controller + new html page)
 - add check for login errors
 - add logout button
+- add info about username on login page
 -